Information & Services

 A recent Ad Council survey found that 80 percent of young women, those most at risk for the disease, say they have little or no knowledge of lupus.
 Increased awareness and understanding of the signs and symptoms of lupus can encourage individuals to seek medical evaluation that can lead to early diagnosis and help prevent life-threatening consequences of lupus.

-Pacific Northwest Chapter is continuously expanding its efforts to get closer to find a cure for lupus.
+Pacific Northwest Regional Office is continuously expanding its efforts to get closer to find a cure for lupus.
 Through its programs and services, it is creating more awareness for people with lupus on how to better manage this disease.
-Our programs of service include:
+Our information and services includes:

 There are many individuals who contact us by phone or online and want to receive information.
-The LFA, Pacific Northwest Chapter provides an information packet, which includes the following:
+The Lupus Foundation of America provides an information packet, which includes the following:

 Lupus Now Magazine